The Bankrate promise

 Another way to find land for sale is to simply drive around your desired area and look for for-sale signs, or drive over to a local real estate office to check the listings in the window.
 You might be able to uncover land that isn’t listed online this way.

-Government land listings
+Seek out government land listings

 Land sold by the government usually gets offloaded through an auction, so if this is your strategy, be prepared to go through the auction bidding process.